MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 If you enriched entities on the data source level to help improve your unification results, select them.
 For more information, see [Enrichment for data sources](data-sources-enrichment.md).

-1. On the Match conditions screen, select **Use enriched entities** at the top of the page.
+1. On the Matching conditions screen, select **Use enriched entities** at the top of the page.

 1. From the **Use enriched entities** pane, choose one or more enriched entities.